University of Pennsylvania Meeting and Guest House

 The new Meeting and Guesthouse at the University of Pennsylvania will welcome important guests to campus, provide a place for strategic meetings and trustee gatherings, include touch-down space for visiting dignitaries, and host special events.
 The project transforms a pair of late Victorian townhouses into a 21st century destination that completes a new precinct for visitors to campus, including the adjacent President’s House, the Perry World House, and the Kelly Writers House.

 The historic Walnut street façade of the buildings is preserved and updated with repointed brick, a new roof, re-glazed original windows, and repair decorative elements.
 The primary entrance to the Meeting and Guesthouse is reoriented to the south side of the building facing Locust Walk in a new at-grade, fully accessible addition off a shared motor court.
 To the east of the buildings, a former parking lot is transformed into a landscaped bluestone terrace for outdoor and tented events.
-The space is a quite refuge from the busy 38th Street thoroughfare.
+The space is a quiet refuge from the busy 38th Street thoroughfare.